Akula538/StockShark/README.md

 StockShark is a chess engine that can play chess and evaluate a position.
 Rating on Chess.com ~2100 elo.

-All you need to start using the engine is to run the file StockShark.exe .
+All you need to start using the engine is to run the StockSharkSetup.exe .

 In some cases, if the file does not start correctly, you may need to rebuild the file StockShark.py .
 You can do this via the command line using pyinstaller.
 You can also install an icon on the exe file using the --icon flag.
 The icon can be found in the Images folder.